eclipse-sumo/sumo/docs/web/docs/Models/Electric.md

 | stoppingThreshold       | float      | 0.1 (km/h)        | Maximum velocity to start charging                      |

 An example of a vehicle with electric attribute (those are the values for a city bus from the original publication):

+!!! note
+    Before SUMO 1.20.0 the `rotatingMass` was called `internalMomentOfInertia` but it has been renamed to make clear that it is a mass and not a moment of inertia.
+The old parameter is considered deprecated.

 ```xml
 <routes>